ai-on-gke/website/site/content/docs/agentic/ray-mcp/index.md

 #### Full Cloud Deployment
 Host both MCP clients and servers on a cloud platform.

-> Important Note: while GKE supports hosting MCP servers with stdio transport (through multi-container pods or sidecar patterns), streamable HTTP transport is the recommendedapproach for Kubernetes deployments.
+> Important Note: while GKE supports hosting MCP servers with stdio transport (through multi-container pods or sidecar patterns), streamable HTTP transport is the recommended approach for Kubernetes deployments.
 HTTP-based transport aligns better with Kubernetes networking principles, enables independent scaling of components, and provides better observability and debugging capabilities.

 ### MCP server Development
 You have two main approaches for implementing an MCP server: